Release of Abdelbaset al-Megrahi: U.S. reaction

-The decision was called "absolutely wrong" by Secretary of State Hillary Clinton, and "an outrage" and a "caving in" by Senator Frank Lautenberg.
+The decision was called "absolutely wrong" by Secretary of State Hillary Clinton, who addressed concerns to MacAskill and the Foreign Secretary.
+It was denounced as "an outrage" and a "caving in" by Senator Frank Lautenberg.
 President Barack Obama denounced the decision and Attorney General Eric Holder said that there was "no justification for releasing this convicted terrorist whose actions took the lives of 270 individuals."
 Senator John Kerry, the former Democratic Presidential candidate, said that the decision "turn[s] the word ’compassion’ on its head."
 FBI director Robert Mueller, who had been a lead investigator in the 1988 bombing, was "outraged at [the] decision, blithely defended on the grounds of 'compassion'" and called it "as inexplicable as it is detrimental to the cause of justice" in an open letter to MacAskill.
 Independent Senator Joe Lieberman and Democratic Senator Ben Cardin called for an inquiry into the decision.

 The New York Times opined that "for many Americans, his release rekindled the agony and anguish of loss and provoked questions about the notions of compassion and justice used by Scotland to justify its decision."
 The Chicago Tribune said that "MacAskill's self-praising paean to his own mercy ... mocked [the] victims" and was "feckless."
 The Los Angeles Times said that "MacAskill's blinkered interpretation of 'compassion' took no account of the enormity of Megrahi's crime or his refusal to acknowledge his guilt," and showed "no compassion for relatives of the 270 people killed when the jet exploded over Lockerbie."

 The bombing of Flight 103 was the worst act of terrorism waged against the United States until the attacks on 11 September 2001.